-- Self-attestation of continuing education, including legend drugs and devices
+- Self-attestation of continuing education, including legend drugs and devices;

-- Evidence of having completed peer review
+- Evidence of having completed peer review;

-- Current neonatal resuscitation
+- Current neonatal resuscitation; and

-- Current certification in cardiopulmonary resuscitation for adults and infants
+- Current certification in cardiopulmonary resuscitation for adults and infants.

 Licensees may use HLO's online license renewal feature only after submitting required documentation listed above and receiving approval.